Steins-Gate-Final/OOP-Final/README.md

 ***The Delete Button***

-*When clicked, data entered is deleted from the panel.*
+*When clicked, data entered is deleted from the panel.As in here previously updated data is deleted*

 <img src="https://user-images.githubusercontent.com/65071516/103064594-90d70900-45de-11eb-9798-0f179078e761.png" width="500">